 At the Law Office of Chris Schmiedeke, we believe that everyone should understand the divorce process, so we have compiled some of the most common Texas divorce questions and answers.
 Call our office at 214-989-7375 or fill out our online contact form to speak with an experienced Texas divorce attorney today.
 We will work to help you simplify your divorce.

 It is possible to file a “no-fault” petition for divorce which alleges insupportability.
-This means that differences have arisen that are irreconcilable or that you simply cannot get along any more and that there is no chance to reconcile.
+This means that irreconcilable differences have arisen or that you simply cannot get along anymore and that there is no chance of reconciling.

 Other grounds for divorce include:

 At least one of the parties must have lived in the state of Texas for six months and in the county where the case is filed for 90 days before filing for divorce.
 For instance, let’s say you live in Oklahoma, but your spouse has lived in Texas for six months and in Dallas County for over 90 days.
 Despite living in Oklahoma, you can file for divorce in Dallas County, Texas.

 The Texas Family Code does not recognize the concept of legal separation or require any sort of legal separation before a divorce.
 However, if a couple lives separately and apart for an amount of time equal to at least three years, this can be considered grounds for divorce in Texas.
 Living separately means living in different residences with no cohabitation.
 You cannot simply move into a separate bedroom; you must live in an entirely separate home.